IQ404/study-notes/README.md

 - ❓ Deeply explore the asynchrony between CPU and GPU in OpenGL.

+  Short notes on this topic:

+  Asynchronous CPU-GPU interactions is key for achieving high performance in graphics applicationsfor, as it allows both the CPU and GPU to work in parallel.

+  When a CPU thread calls an OpenGL function to perform a GPU operation, it does not necessarily wait for the GPU to finish the operation before it continues executing.

+  When you issue OpenGL commands from the CPU, these commands are queued for execution on the GPU.
+The CPU can continue executing subsequent instructions without waiting for the GPU to complete these commands.

+  OpenGL commands are placed in a command buffer and the GPU executes them in order.
+The CPU can queue many commands rapidly without waiting for the GPU to catch up.

+  There are certain points (called synchronization point) where synchronization between the CPU and GPU is required.
+Generally, when encountering a synchronization point, CPU does not need to wait for all queued commands in GPU to finish before it continues executing.
+For examples:

+  - When swapping buffers (often at the end of rendering a frame, e.g., `glfwSwapBuffers()` in GLFW), the CPU waits for the GPU to finish rendering the current frame before the buffers are swapped.
+This wait is usually for the completion of the frame rendering commands only, not all commands in the queue.

+  - When reading data back from the GPU (e.g., `glReadPixels`), the CPU will wait for the GPU to finish all operations that affect the data being read back.
+For example, if you're reading from a framebuffer, the CPU will (only) wait for all rendering commands that update that framebuffer to complete.

+  - OpenGL provides more fine-grained synchronization mechanisms like `glFenceSync`.
+A fence sync object can be inserted into the command stream, and the CPU can later wait for just the commands issued before the fence to complete.
+This allows for more targeted synchronization instead of waiting for all commands to finish.

+  - When `glFinish()` is called, the CPU will wait until all previously issued OpenGL commands have been fully executed and completed by the GPU.

+    As a supplement, `glFlush()` ensures that all previously issued OpenGL commands are pushed to the GPU for execution, but it does not wait for their completion.
+The CPU can continue executing subsequent instructions without waiting for the GPU to finish these commands.

 - ❓ Deeply explore double-buffering.

 ## What is OpenGL